 How to do false eyelashes and choose the right false lashes

-Nothing epitomises fun and flirtatiousness more than the fluttering of huge sooty sixties-style eyelashes, curled like provocative question marks.
-Get your false eyelashes right – and they will become your secret weapon for day AND night!
+Nothing epitomises fun more than the fluttering of huge eyelashes, curled like provocative question marks.
+Get your false eyelashes right – and they will become your pride and joy for day AND night!

 What sort of false eyelashes should I go for?

 - Fine sparse lashes?
 Go for thick, brushy lashes of one length.
 These create the volume you need.
 Try: MAC’s #1 lashes, Revlon – Intensifying or Eylure Naturalite – Volume .

 - Natural everyday look: Go for fine, spaced out lashes with some length to them.
 Try: Eylure Naturalite 116 – Glamour or Revlon – Precision.

 - Eye definition: Choose ones that have more length at the outer end of the strip to enhance your eye shape and give some flutter.
 Try: MAC’s #34 lashes or Revlon – Blue Shadow.

 - Full-on glamour: choose lashes that are long and spiky.
 Try: Shu Uemura in Black V or Eylure Naturalite 120 – Glamour .

 - Doe-eyes: go for long fluffy one length lashes.
 Try: MAC’s #37.

 - Statement eyes: go for long spaced out lashes with some curl to them.
 Try: Mac’s #7.